prg-160-3485/stepping-into-javascript/README.md

 - added while loop in test.js to read....you are now over 10
 - also to show 5 times in console....
 Your age is less than 10

+for loop
+- removed previous code in test.js and added for loop
+- added 6 links to index.html file